isaque21/lambda/start-stop-routines/start-stop-period/README.md

 ## IMPORTANT!!!

-The period starts on Sunday and ends on Saturday.
+- The period starts on Sunday and ends on Saturday.
+- This function is configured to work with UTC-3 time.

+`current_time = datetime.now()-timedelta(hours=3)`

 ## Examples of EC2 instance tags